-Klaus: Once you have the will to do it, the economic structure's in place, that actually people can make profit on it.
-You give it a couple decades, and it moves from being a small thing, to being fully established.
+Klaus: Once you have the will to do it, the economic structure's in place, that actually people can make a profit on it.
+You give it a couple decades, and it moves from being a small thing to being fully established.

 Dr. Biology: Your prediction would be twenty years.